IshitaBisaria/DSA/Bit Manipulation/Bit Manipulation.md

- - Check for kth set bit or not
+ - Check for kth bit is set or not
     ```
         - Form a no with kth bit as set and & it with original no.
         - Right shift the number by k bits and & it with 1.